n00b69/woa-beryllium/guide/materials.md

 # Running Windows on the Xiaomi Pocophone F1

-## Optional post-install stuff
+## Additional materials
-> Below you will find a list of optional (but recommended) tweaks to make your Windows experience better
+> Below you will find a list of tweaks and materials for Windows on your ARM device

 ## Hide D drive (modem partition)
 > [!NOTE]